 Strolling along the Gallo-Roman wall

-The ancient enclosure of the city, built in the first third of the 4th century AD, is distinguished by its ostentatious decor, composed of friezes with geometric patterns in white limestone, brick, and local red stone, called “roussard,” which I mentioned in the introduction.
+The ancient enclosure of the city, built in the first third of the 4th century AD, is distinguished by its ostentatious decoration, composed of friezes with geometric patterns in white limestone, brick, and local red stone, called “roussard” which I mentioned in the introduction.
 You cannot come to Le Mans without seeing this ancient Gallo-Roman rampart, which is certainly the best-preserved in France.
-This wall is truly a unique monument in Europe due to its state of preservation.
-It is also the best-preserved defensive wall of the entire Roman Empire, along with the walls of Rome and Constantinople (yes, really!).
+This enclosure is a truly unique monument in Europe due to its state of conservation.
+It is also the best-preserved defensive wall in the entire Roman Empire, along with the walls of Rome and Constantinople (yes, nothing less!).

 _